 The extent to which the old scales disagreed can be seen clearly from figure 1.1 which is taken from reference 5.
 At the triple point of equilibrium hydrogen PRMI-54 (defined by the Physicotechnical and Radiotechnical Measurements Institute of the USSR in 1954) differed by as much as 57mK from PSU-54 (Pennsylvania State University - 1954).
 The other two scales represented in figure 1.1 are those of the National Physical Laboratory, NPL-61, and of the National Bureau of and IPTS-68.

-The Differences between some of the More Common Platinum Resistance Thermometer Scales
+Common Platinum Resistance Thermometer Scales

 (a) PSU-54

 (b) NBS-55

 (c) NPL-61

 (d) PRMI-54

 Standards (USA), NBS-55.